selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2022.md

 **Online teaching: April and May 2022, 8 weeks**

-* Every Tuesday: starting from April 5th, at 3PM - 5:45 PM UTC time (CET 4PM, EST 10AM, PST 7AM)
+* Every Tuesday: starting from April 5th, at 3PM - 5:45 PM UTC+0 time
-* Every Thursday: ending on   May 26th, at 3PM - 5:45 PM UTC time (CET 4PM, EST 10AM, PST 7AM)
+* Every Thursday: ending on   May 26th, at 3PM - 5:45 PM UTC+0 time

 **In presence: June, 1 week in Matera, Italy**